 Collagen is one of the building blocks of skin so it makes sense that we should supplement with it if we’re missing out.
-Collagen can from animal or marine sources, so make sure and look into both before deciding on a purchase.
-They all work, but some people prefer to prefer to go with marine sources for obvious reasons.
+It can from animal or marine sources, so make sure and look into both types of collagen before deciding on a purchase.
+They all work, but some people prefer to go with marine sources for obvious reasons.

 Lycopene is ts naturally found in red vegetables like tomatoes.
 The carotenoid acts as an antioxidant and it can protect the skin from sun damage.
 We all know that UV rays can intensify the breakdown of collagen and elastin in the skin.
 Lycopene can help.

 Co-Q10 is an antioxidant that helps to remove free radicals from the body.
 It’s also been said to encourage cell growth, which we need when we’re trying to repair the skin and renew the surface appearance and support general skin health.

 Glucosamine is naturally found in the cartilage and is an important supplement for supporting joint health and that of the connective tissues.
-You know what else has connective tissues?
+Do you know what else has connective tissues?
 Your face!
-The amino acid can help the skin to heal faster and encourage it’s hydration.
+The amino acid can help the skin to heal faster and encourage its hydration.
 Some people even need less moisturizer when they’re taking it.

 13. Maca Root

-Maca is a plant based root that acts an adaptogen in the body, AKA balances those hormones and reduces adrenal fatigue.
+Maca is a plant-based root that acts as an adaptogen in the body, AKA balances those hormones and reduces adrenal fatigue.
 It can be found in a powder form as it’s often added to smoothies, but you can also try taking it for a few days before your period starts if you particularly struggle with pimple problems around that time of the month.